No new McLaren Ultimate Series until P1 successor's arrival in 2025

 McLaren Elva Gulf Theme

 That cash could help fund the launch of higher-volume models positioned below the Ultimate Series in the McLaren lineup.
-The Artura, the next iteration of McLaren's entry-level Sports Series, is scheduled to go on sale in the first half of 2021 sporting a V-6 hybrid powertrain.
+The Artura, the next iteration of McLaren's Super Series, is scheduled to go on sale in the first half of 2021 sporting a V-6 hybrid powertrain.

 Meanwhile, the P1 successor is expected to be unveiled in 2024, meaning it will likely start deliveries in 2025.
 Referred to internally as "son of P1," the car is expected to use a hybrid powertrain, with an electric motor powering the front axle, and an internal-combustion engine powering the rear axle (possibly with assist from another electric motor), enabling all-wheel drive.